 - The symptoms may resemble rheumatic fever in children (reference: Relevant M, 1981), otherwise not rheumatic to expect.

-Most common among students, military and students in the fall and winter months.
+Most common among pupils, military and students in the autumn and winter months.

 - Absence of symptoms occurs (asymptomatic infection)

 The symptoms alone are not typical enough to warrant diagnosis

 - Multiplex PCR examination is best early in the disease

 - Serology tests (antibody, IgM) are not specific, can only be used late in the course and used little